Madeley Road railway station

+History

 The Stoke to Market Drayton Line was opened by the North Staffordshire Railway (NSR) in 1870.
 A station called simply Madeley was opened on the line in the same year.
-Within a few months; possibly to avoid confusion with the LNWR station that was, at least, on the edge of Madeley; the station was renamed Madeley Manor after the nearby, abandoned house of that name.
-By August 1871 the name had been changed yet again to Madeley Road.
+Within a few months – possibly to avoid confusion with the LNWR station that was, at least, on the edge of Madeley – the station was renamed Madeley Manor after the nearby, abandoned house of that name.
+By August 1871 the name had been changed again to Madeley Road.

-The station had no goods facilities and due to its rural location passenger use was low and in 1931 the London, Midland and Scottish Railway closed the station.
-An indication of how little usage the station received is shown by the LMS estimate that only £92 per year was saved by closure of the station.
+The station had no goods facilities and, due to its rural location, passenger use was low.
+In 1931 the London, Midland and Scottish Railway (LMS) closed the station.
+The station's low usage is indicated by the LMS estimate that only £92 per year was saved by its closure.

 The line through the station remained in use until the closure of Silverdale Colliery in 1998.

-Present day

 Madeley Road still has track in situ and is out of use.